pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 20 (The Infiltration Of Amonkhet Part 1).md

 It's like making a decision on behalf of countless people either way, without the authority to do so, with nobody having chosen you or voted for you for the task; but the decision is to be made anyway, and we're the only ones here.

 Deni says she's better at fighting an enemy; but she can also see when things are not right.
-But she can tell when things are not right.
 Us and the Generals are not on good terms, but are acting nobly because they have a moral purpose which is nothing to do with gods.
 Even in this time of desperation they've not given into savagery.
 Maybe they can help see a solution we cannot.
 So, she concurs.

 Fee-Ree points out that we're not asking to sacrifice them - to give up on Ravnica.
 Just because we were given one option, in Ravnica, does not mean that *has* to be the option that we force upon other people.
 That's what we thought in the absence of *any* knowledge; but we're here now, on another world.
 It would be foolish - so foolish of us to think that the plan made on Ravnica is still the only plan.
 We do somehow have to shut that gate...
 But everything else is up for discussion.